tcje91/NC-NEWS-BE/README.md

 1. Ensure you are logged in by using `heroku login`
 2. Create and name your heroku app using `heroku create <app-name>`
 3. After commiting your latest changes using `git add` and `git commit`, you can publish your app using `git push heroku master`.
-4. Go to the heroku site and login.
+4. Go to the Heroku site and login.
 Choose your application and provide an `add-on` of `Heroku Postgres` which will provide you with a pre-created PSQL database.
 5. If you click on your newly created database, then go to `Settings > View Credentials` you should see a URI string.
 Take note of this.
 6. On the command line, type `heroku config:get DATABASE_URL`.
-If you're in the app's directory, and it is correctly linked as an add-on to heroku, it should display the same DB URI string.
+If you're in the app's directory, and it is correctly linked as an add-on to Heroku, it should display the same DB URI string.
-7. Push any remaining changes to heroku and then view your app using `heroku open`.
-You should now see your app hosted on heroku!
+7. Push any remaining changes to Heroku and then view your app using `heroku open`.
+You should now see your app hosted on Heroku!
 8. If you should have issues, `heroku logs --tail` will display logs containing any errors.
 Use these to debug.
 ## Authors